TorchlightSoftware/particle/README.md

 * debugging the Collector
 * connecting to a custom event source
-* mocking out the client model
+* mocking out the data model

-The last case is particularly useful - if you mock out the client side you can allow front end developers to continue work unimpeded by the back end implementation.
+The last case is particularly useful - if you mock out the client side data model you can allow front end developers to continue work unimpeded by the back end implementation.

 The Stream's implementation of this function accepts the following arguments:

 * identity
-* a receiver method (messageName, event) - call this whenever you want to send the client data
+* a receiver method (messageName, event) - call this whenever you want to send the Collector data
 * a callback (err) - to be called when registration has completed (or failed)

-It is responsible for establishing a communication channel with a particular client.
+It is responsible for establishing a communication channel with a particular Collector.
 See Particle Message Format above.
+You can call this function manually in order to mimic a Collector registration.

 ## Credit/Inspiration